ravi-chandra210/kdigitalCaseStudy/README.md

 Steps to Execute

-Clone master branch from GIT Repository.
-Clone the project from GIT to local machine with below dependencies -- JAVA Sdk, Apache Maven, Selenium Webdriver (chromedriver).
-Currently the script supports Chrome browser only.
+# Clone master branch from GIT Repository to local machine with below dependencies:
+JAVA Sdk, Apache Maven, Selenium Webdriver (chromedriver).
+Currently the script supports Chrome browser only but we have provided support for Firefox as well which can be used for execution with minor changes.

-Open "config.properties" file and do the following changes -- (i) Select the desired browser (Chrome) for execution.
+# Open "config.properties" file and do the following changes --
+(i) Select the desired browser (Chrome) for execution.
-(ii) Update the mailid in the feature file, if the given mails are already registered.
+(ii) Update the mail  id in the feature file, if the given mails are already registered.
 (iii) Save the changes and execute the script through either IDE or Cmd.
 IDE -- Execute as JUnit Test.
 Cmd -- Move to the root directory and run the command "mvn test".